 The site is bound to match you with a developer that understands exactly what you and your company require and in which capacity.

-Toptal is a dedicated matching service designed to match projects with specific developers according to the needs of a project, the timetable, and the budget.
+Toptal is a dedicated matching company designed to match projects with specific developers according to the needs of a project, the timetable, and the budget.

 Initially, the site was created to only match tech talent, but has now expanded to provide matching services for designers and finance experts, as well.
 However, it still specializes in providing top Python developers to potential clients.

-Toptal is known for providing clients with Python developers that understand the needs of the project, company, and the client.
+Toptal is known for providing clients with Python developers who understand the needs of the project, company, and the client.
 They usually work alongside the client but don’t tend to be hired full-time.